K. Sanbagamaran

-K. Sanbagamaran (born 19 February 1972) is a former Malaysian professional footballer.
+K. Sanbagamaran a/l Kalasigaram (born 19 February 1972) is a Malaysian footballer.

+Career

 He played for Selangor FA, Sabah FA and PKNS FC during his career.
 He also played for the national team, and played a major role in Malaysia reaching the final of 1996 Tiger Cup, where he scored 6 goals during the tournament, one less than top scorer of the tournament Netipong Srithong-in.

 On 21 February 1997, He scored 2 goal which ended in a 2–1 Won against Finland in the 1997 Dunhill Cup Malaysia.

 On 17 September 2014, FourFourTwo list him on their list of the top 25 Malaysian footballers of all time.